prerakmody/compressiveSensing/Installation.md

             * Experimental reset command :
                 * `sudo su`
                 * `LD_PRELOAD=/usr/lib/nvidia-367/libnvidia-ml.so`
-                * `nvidia-smi --gpu-reset -i 0sudo nvidia-smi --gpu-reset -i 0`
+                * `sudo nvidia-smi --gpu-reset -i 0`
         * If not available
             * sudo add-apt-repository ppa:graphics-drivers/ppa
             * sudo apt-get update
-            * sudo ubuntu-drivers autoinstall
+            * sudo ubuntu-drivers autoinstall (this also helps if the login screen turns into a loop)
             * sudo reboot
             * nvidia-smi
                 * You may have to add the following to the command line : `export LD_PRELOAD=/usr/lib/nvidia-375/libnvidia-ml.so`